Rita Ora Looks Fierce In Low-Cut Animal Print Dress

 Rita Ora is one fierce lady and is showing that off in her latest Instagram upload.

 The “I Will Never Let You Down” hitmaker geotagged the photo as The Ritz-Carlton Ras Al Khaimah, Al Wadi Desert as she recently paid a visit to Dubai.
-Rita appeared to be in her hotel room, sat down, all glammed up.
-She looked absolutely stunning in a low-cut animal-print dress and bandana while she accessorized herself with numerous necklaces, bracelets, and a gold watch.
+Rita appeared to be in her hotel room, sitting down, all glammed up.
+She looked absolutely stunning in a low-cut animal-print dress and bandanna while she accessorized herself with numerous necklaces, bracelets, and a gold watch.

-Ora showed off her tattoo on her arm while she stared directly at the camera lens.
-She put on a red lip and also applied some eye makeup which gave her that extra pop.
+Rita showed off her tattoo on her arm while she stared directly at the camera lens.
+She wore a red lip and some eye makeup, which gave her that extra pop.
 She is known for changing up her hairstyle a lot and opted for it down and straight.

 For her caption, Rita mentioned that her sister, Elena, took the photos and that they had a “pre-birthday dinner” for her.

-Ora joked about being a “one-time wonder” an attached a photo of what she looked like when she was ready for the camera and another for when she wasn’t.
+She joked about being a “one-time wonder” and attached a photo of what she looked like when she was ready for the camera and another of when she wasn’t.

 In the space of a day, her post racked up more than 305,000 likes, proving to be a hit with her followers.